oshied/directord/docs/installation.md

 ##### Installations By Script

-The script `prod-setup.sh`, within the tools directordy, can be used to automate the setup of Directord using a package based installation which was created to provide a means to bootstrap clusters quickly in a production environment.
+The script `prod-setup.sh`, within the tools directory, can be used to automate the setup of Directord using a package based installation which was created to provide a means to bootstrap clusters quickly in a production environment.

-The script `dev-setup.sh`, within the tools directordy can be used to automate the setup of Directord from source, which was created to allow developers to get and running quickly with Directord on a development system.
+The script `dev-setup.sh`, within the tools directory can be used to automate the setup of Directord from source, which was created to allow developers to get and running quickly with Directord on a development system.